-We have this couple right now that are in a fight over this.
-The husband came home with a new car and said, “Look honey.”
+We have this couple right now that is in a fight over this.
+The husband came home with a new car and said, “Look, honey.”
 She loved the look of the shiny new car until she found out he leased it.
 His defense, “I leased it, no big deal!”

 She said, “I don’t believe in car leases.
 I don’t think you should either.”
 And so now they are arguing about it.
 (I think I’d avoid long car trips in it–imagine the tension.)

 So, most of all, make sure you and your spouse are on the same page about whether to lease or buy.
 Or be like us.
 One of each is the best way for us to go.